meower-media-co/admin-cli/README.md

 # Meower Admin CLI
 ## Description

-This Python script serves as an Admin CLI (Command Line Interface) for managing profanity filters in MeowerBot.
+This Python script serves as an Admin CLI (Command Line Interface) for managing profanity filters on Meower.
 It allows users to add or remove messages to/from either a whitelist or a blacklist.
 ## Prerequisites
 ```text
 Python 3.12 or higher